What every Colorado resident should do before walking into a bankruptcy courthouse — from a former U.S. Bankruptcy Trustee.

 Continue reading ›The Means Test Requirement for Chapter 7 Bankruptcy This Chapter 7 Bankruptcy page sheds light on the intricacies of bankruptcy laws and proceedings, specifically focusing on the parameters of Chapter 7.
 Central to understanding this kind of bankruptcy is discussing the ‘means test,’ which is a determining factor for qualifying for Chapter 7.
 This test…

-Continue reading ›Learn The Steps in a Chapter 7 Bankruptcy Remember to consult with a competent attorney at LONG & LONG P.C. throughout this process for a comprehensive understanding and smooth navigation of the bankruptcy process.
+Continue reading ›Learn The Steps in a Chapter 7 Bankruptcy Remember to consult with a competent attorney by hiring LONG & LONG.
+Get an understanding of bankruptcy and a smooth navigation of the bankruptcy process.
 Our law firm is well-versed in helping clients through these steps and can provide the necessary guidance.
 Call now at 303-832-2655!

 Continue reading ›One of the best bankruptcy protections afforded a debtor from his or her creditors is the automatic stay.
 In what ways does the automatic stay stop creditor actions and when does it not protect the debtor?
 Debtor Protection Under the Automatic Stay Once the bankruptcy case is filed an automatic stay under 11 U.S.C. §362…